leoengithub/lanetalk-websocket/README.md

    - `url`: WebSocket server URL.
    - `apiKey`: API key for authentication.
    - `channel`: The channel you want to subscribe to.
    - `debug`: Enable debug mode for additional logging.
+This includes more verbose information about connection status changes and message publications.

 3. **Using the Hook Data:**
    The hook returns an object containing: